Yoga can help manage pelvic organ prolapse, but there are also some poses, movements and breathing methods that could make the condition worse.

 There are hundreds of yoga poses as well as breathing exercises in the practice of yoga.
 Some of these poses can help manage or reduce the negative sensation felt with organ prolapse.
 Other poses and breathwork, however, may make the condition worse.
 This is due to the role of intra-abdominal pressure (IAP) on the organs and the pelvic floor.
 Prolapse occurs when pressure in the abdomen is greater than the strength of the pelvic floor, the connective tissue, and deep core muscles that help keep organs in their place.

 It is important to note that yoga by itself will not reverse a pelvic organ prolapse.
 There are many factors and behaviors that contribute to prolapse.
-It is best to be seen by a licensed pelvic floor physical or occupational therapist for a complete examination and treatment plan for your condition.
+It is best to be seen by a licensed pelvic floor physical therapist for a complete examination and treatment plan for your condition.

 Yoga Poses That Will Help